momentphp/docs/web/README.md

 - [Model-View-Controller][MVC]
 - [Front Controller][Front Controller]
-- [Dependency Injection][DI] and service container
+- [Dependency Injection][DI] / service container

 # Installation

-Moment requires following software stack in order to run:
+Moment requires following software stack in order to operate:

 - Apache web server with `mod_rewrite` module enabled
 - PHP 5.4 or above
-- [ionCube Loader][ionCube Loader] to be installed on the web server and made available to PHP
+- free [ionCube Loader][ionCube Loader] module to be installed on the web server and made available to PHP
 - [Composer][Composer] dependency manager

 It is also recommended (but not required) to enable following PHP modules: